usnistgov/FIPS201/_FIPS201/frontend.md

 machine-readable technology.

 Areas that are marked as reserved SHOULD NOT be used for printing.
-The reason for the recommended reserved areas is that placement of the embedded contactless ICC module may between manufacturers, and there are constraints that prohibit printing over the embedded contactless module.
+The reason for the recommended reserved areas is that placement of the embedded contactless ICC module may vary between manufacturers, and there are constraints that prohibit printing over the embedded contactless module.
 The PIV Card topography provides flexibility for placement of the embedded module, either in the upper right corner or in the lower portion.
 Printing restrictions apply only to the area where the embedded module is located.

-Departments and agencies are encouraged to work closely with card vendors and manufacturers to integrate features that may improve tamper resistance and anti-counterfeiting properties of the PIV Card.

 #### 4.1.4.1 Mandatory Items on the Front of the PIV Card {#s-4-1-4-1}